What are Meta Keywords?

 In this day and age, many visitors to your website will be looking at it from a mobile device like a cellphone, rather than a laptop.
 That’s where the viewport tag comes in.
 Web pages that are optimized for a digital experience will all have the viewport specified.
 This part can be pretty technical, and is one reason why it might be important for you to hire a digital marketing agency to help you with all your SEO needs.

 There are many more options for tags, from social meta tags to robots.
-If you’re interested in learning more about additional meta tags and how to use them, here’s a comprehensive list.
+There are endless options of additional basic HTML meta tags.

 And if you’re wondering how to go about doing all this tagging yourself, reach out to us at SEO Design Chicago!
 We’d love to help you.